OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Experiments

 \subsubsection{Comparison on Mirage-Test}

-On our most challenging \textbf{Mirage-Test} \cref{exp_mirage_acc,exp_mirage_ap}, composed of high-fidelity, unseen generators, all GenImage-trained baselines fail dramatically (e.g., Effort, 43.03\%).
+On our most challenging \textbf{Mirage-Test} \cref{exp_mirage_acc,exp_mirage_ap}, featuring unseen high-fidelity generators, all GenImage-trained baselines fail dramatically (e.g., Effort, 43.03\%).
 This confirms that existing benchmarks are inadequate for modern threats.
-Our standard OmniAID (trained on GenImage) performs better (49.77\%) but is still fundamentally limited by its outdated training data.
-In contrast, OmniAID-Mirage achieves an outstanding 88.39\% mean accuracy with strong, consistent performance across all semantic categories.
+Our standard OmniAID (trained on GenImage) performs better (51.10\%) but is still fundamentally limited by its outdated training data.
+In contrast, OmniAID-Mirage achieves a superior 88.39\% mean accuracy with consistent performance across all categories.
 This proves the dual effectiveness of our specialized expert design and the absolute necessity of a modern, diverse training dataset.